-- a) AD Category I banks, authorised by Reserve Bank to operate the Gold Deposit Scheme, may use exchange-traded and over-the-counter hedging products available overseas to manage the price risk.
+AD Category I banks, authorised by Reserve Bank to operate the Gold Deposit Scheme, may use exchange-traded and over-the-counter hedging products available overseas to manage the price risk.
 However, while using products involving options, it may be ensured that there is no net receipt of premium, either direct or implied.
-Banks, which are allowed to enter into forward gold contracts in India in terms of the guidelines issued by the Department of Banking Operations and Development are also allowed to cover their price risk by hedging abroad in the manner indicated above. - b) Authorised banks are permitted to enter into forward contracts with their constituents (exporters of gold products, jewellery manufacturers, trading houses, etc.) in respect of the underlying sale, purchase and loan transactions in gold with them, subject to the conditions specified by the Reserve Bank.
+Banks, which are authorised to import gold, are permitted to enter into forward contracts in India with their constituents (exporters of gold products, jewellery manufacturers, trading houses, etc.) in respect of the underlying sale/purchase and loan transactions in gold with them, subject to the conditions specified by the Reserve Bank.
 The tenor of such contracts should not exceed six months.